 Flow and going back and revisiting it—over and over again (maybe it's a close cousin to exposure therapy)—has been—for me—critical in healing.
 It's no day at the spa, but finding the critical pieces to your story and holding them inside is key.
 I believe that the mind/heart needs clarity and order to feel better.
 Because I was in harmful treatment for a while I was made to feel even less clear and very very confused.

 Mine was a four year battle to find and hold the bones of my general story.
-So if you think things are taking too long just look at me and my long road--the eight thousand pages written to get to an eventual two page narrative.
+So if you think things are taking too long just look at me and my long road--the eight thousand pages written to get to what will be a book of around two hundred pages.

 Being in bad therapy is horrible--and the recovery from it, along with what brought you to it in the first place is arduous.
 But it can be done.